peedasaur/Sand-simulator/README.md

 A simple project where you draw sand and it... falls.
 Like real sand.
 That’s pretty much it.

-You can change the brush size, pick a color, turn on rainbow mode if you're feeling wild, and even erase your mess with a right-click.
-There's a "Clear" button too, for when everything goes wrong.
+You can change the brush size, pick a color, turn on rainbow mode if you're feeling wild, and There's a "Clear" button too, for when everything goes wrong.

 No setup.
 No dependencies.
 Just open `index.html` and start messing around.